h3rb/page/README.md

 __Built-in "Live Editing" Common Data Widgetry__

+(Methods in Page core class, but part of the non-core functionality)

 Page has been used to edit database data -- as a database front-end for a corporate intranet -- and lets you and others edit data on the fly.
 You can even use built-in features like Auto-Locking and Row-Locking to protect data from edit sniping.
 Row locking support is in shreds/AutoLocks.php